 The name “Juslyn” was created by combining the first part of their daughter’s name, Justine with the last part of Carolyn’s name.

 With an annual production running usually between 1200 and 1300 cases, their distribution has to be selective.
 They are found in certain markets in New Jersey, parts of Western Canada, Chicago and locally at a number of restaurants in the Napa Valley.
+One can also taste their wines at the upscale winery + art tasting room, Ma(i)sonry in Yountville – either private or semi-private experiences available.
 For more information visit: www.juslynvineyards.com

 View video by Cellar Angels: